refactorroom/pim/documents/lession_contribute/EXAMPLES.md

 # Practical Examples for Contributors

-This document provides hands-on examples for common contribution scenarios to the CLG logging package.
+This document provides hands-on examples for common contribution scenarios to the pim logging package.

 ## Table of Contents
 1. [Adding a New Log Level](#adding-a-new-log-level)